If you're a smartphone user, you're probably wondering: how much data do you need?

 "An entire year's worth of mobile data traffic in 2007 is now reached in less than 75 hours."

 So despite the differences in average amounts of data consumption, it's apparent that the average amount of data consumption will only increase with time.
+This is especially true when you take into account the fact that upload speeds and download speeds are only getting faster.

 Data Usage Types